f-bergener/blackjack-website/README.md

 ```

 ## Running Optimal BlackJack:
-To use Optimal BlackJack, follow these steps:
+To use Optimal BlackJack on your local machine, follow these steps:
 * Set up a database titled blackjack-practice
 * Run the below commands in two different terminals in the root directory
 ```